kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Pairwise methods are also likely less effective when being used by a large audience with _no prior domain knowledge_, as they may be unable to make sufficient sense of the information presented.

-The ideal audience, then, is a _large group of people with some domain knowledge_, able to form a specific opinion on a newly-presented pair after about ~30 seconds of digesting new information.
+The ideal audience, then, is a _large group of people with some domain knowledge_, able to form a specific opinion on a newly-presented pair after about 30 seconds of digesting new information.
 This group is able to provide the most information, in terms of both _quantity_ and _quality_ of inputs.

+It is also important that audience _expectations_ be set appropriately for the pairwise setting.
+Unlike settings in which participants decide weights directly, pairwise methods ask participants for relative inputs, and then infers the weights indirectly.
+For audiences unfamiliar with this process, "giving up control" of the final weights can be jarring.
+To earn participant trust, the process for generating the final weights must be made legible.

 ## Leveraging Attention